avivdaum/sysprobe/README.md

 Provide the user of sysprobe with information about the hardware using sysfs.

-Find useful data about temperature and CPU, and display it in valid JSON (no need to match a specific format).
+Find useful data about temperature and CPU, and display it as valid JSON (no need to match a specific format).
 `Example`
 ```bash
 # Command